-- (a) Upon receipt of any complete application for a license or for a renewal of a license under this chapter, the clerk shall refer the application to the police department which shall investigate the truth of the statements in the application and shall investigate the applicant's compliance with the standards of this chapter pursuant to Section 5.45.050(d).
+(a) Upon receipt of any complete application for a license or for a renewal of a license under this chapter, the clerk shall refer the application to the police department which shall investigate the truth of the statements in the application and shall investigate the applicant's compliance with the standards of this chapter pursuant to Section 5.45.050(d).
 Upon receipt of any complete application for a license, the mayor shall further issue a temporary license, pending disposition of the application.
-The temporary license shall expire upon issuance of a license or renewal thereof or a notice of non-issuance of the license.
-The holder of a temporary license is subject to all of the requirements, standards, and penalty provisions of this chapter. - (b) After an investigation, the mayor shall issue a license if the police department finds: - (1) That the applicant complies with all applicable requirements and standards of this chapter; and - (2) That the applicant, his or her employee, agent, partner, director, officer, stockholder, operator, or manager has not made any false, misleading or fraudulent statement of fact in the application for a license, or in any report or record required to be filed with the mayor.
+The temporary license shall expire upon issuance of a license.
+The holder of a temporary license is subject to all of the requirements, standards, and penalty provisions of this chapter.

+(b) After an investigation, the mayor shall issue a license if the police department finds:

+(1) That the applicant complies with all applicable requirements and standards of this chapter; and manager has not made any false, misleading or fraudulent statement of fact in the application for a license, or in any report or record required to be filed with the mayor.